 On the other hand, there is also evidence that depression may predict insomnia.
 In another study of geriatric subjects, Foley et al.23 studied incidence and remission of insomnia over a 3-year period.
 Not only did they find that persons with insomnia were more likely to develop depression, but also that incident insomnia was most strongly associated with depression.
-A number of other medical conditions and use of medications were also predictive of insomnia and depression are quite likely confounded somewhat by other associated factors.
+A number of other medical conditions and use of medications were also predictive of insomnia, again suggesting that the relationships between insomnia and depression are quite likely confounded somewhat by other associated factors.